 In November 2007, Cornwall’s Heartlands Project received £22.3 million in funding from the Big Lottery Fund’s Living Landmarks programme, to transform the area of Pool.
-This is one of only three projects in the UK to receive funding and the only project in England which was successful.
+This was one of only three projects in the UK to receive funding and the only project in England which was successful.
 The overall scheme cost £30million.

-The Park provides dynamic new spaces for exercise, relaxation, learning, appreciation, public art and performance.
-Heartlands aims to be the UK’s first purpose designed Zero Energy Park, with energy generated on site equalling or exceeding that expended to run and maintain it.
+Heartlands stretches from the centre of Pool, through Robinson’s Shaft to South Crofty mine, right out into new residential and business areas, dramatically transforming 7.5 hectares of derelict land.
+It provides new spaces for a range of activities that are essential for the area's social regeneration: exercise, relaxation, learning, appreciation, public art and performance.
+It aims to be the UK’s first purpose designed Zero Energy Park, with energy generated on site equalling or exceeding that expended to run and maintain it.

-The Heartlands Project is one of Cornwall’s key interpretation sites for the Cornwall and West Devon Mining Landscape World Heritage Site, incorporating the once derelict Robinson’s Shaft mine complex, a Listed Grade II building and a Scheduled Ancient Monument.
+Heartlands is one of Cornwall’s key interpretation sites for the Cornwall and West Devon Mining Landscape World Heritage Site, incorporating the once derelict Robinson’s Shaft mine complex, a Listed Grade II building and a Scheduled Ancient Monument.